OSC/ood-documentation/source/app-development/tutorials-interactive-apps/k8s-like-hpc-jupyter.rst

         destination_path: <%= mount %>
     <%- end -%>

 Additional mounts are needed to make the pod behave like a HPC compute node.
-Following are mounted into the container
+Following are mounted into the container:

 - MUNGE socket so SLURM commands inside the pod can work
 - SLURM configuration so SLURM commands inside the pod know about scheduler host